Synesthesia: Mechanism

 Regions thought to be cross-activated in grapheme–color synesthesia (green=grapheme recognition area, red=V4 color area).

 As of 2015, the neurological correlates of synesthesia had not been established.

 Dedicated regions of the brain are specialized for given functions.
 Increased cross-talk between regions specialized for different functions may account for the many types of synesthesia.
 For example, the additive experience of seeing color when looking at graphemes might be due to cross-activation of the grapheme-recognition area and the color area called V4 (see figure).
 This is supported by the fact that grapheme–color synesthetes can identify the color of a grapheme in their peripheral vision even when they cannot consciously identify the shape of the grapheme.

 An alternative possibility is disinhibited feedback or a reduction in the amount of inhibition along normally existing feedback pathways.
 Normally, excitation and inhibition are balanced.
 However, if normal feedback was not inhibited as usual, then signals feeding back from late stages of multi-sensory processing might influence earlier stages such that tones could activate vision.
-Cytowic and Eagleman find support for the disinhibition idea in the so-called acquired forms of synesthesia that occur in non-synesthetes under certain conditions: temporal lobe epilepsy, head trauma, stroke, and brain tumors.
+Cytowic and Eagleman find support for the disinhibition idea in the acquired forms of synesthesia that occur in non-synesthetes under certain conditions: temporal lobe epilepsy, head trauma, stroke, and brain tumors.
 They also note that it can likewise occur during stages of meditation, deep concentration, sensory deprivation, or with the use of psychedelics such as LSD or mescaline, and even, in some cases, marijuana.
 However, synesthetes report that common stimulants, like caffeine and cigarettes do not affect the strength of their synesthesia, nor does alcohol.

 A very different theoretical approach to synesthesia is that based on ideasthesia.
 According to this account, synesthesia is a phenomenon mediated by the extraction of the meaning of the inducing stimulus.
 Thus, synesthesia may be fundamentally a semantic phenomenon.
 Therefore, to understand neural mechanisms of synesthesia the mechanisms of semantics and the extraction of meaning need to be understood better.
 This is a non-trivial issue because it is not only a question of a location in the brain at which meaning is "processed" but pertains also to the question of understanding – epitomized in e.g., the Chinese room problem.
 Thus, the question of the neural basis of synesthesia is deeply entrenched into the general mind–body problem and the problem of the explanatory gap.